SenSaiyan/DM4173-Professional-Practices-SP18/bio.md

 * Write a longer bio for your **about page on your personal website**.
 Your about page is the second most visited page on any person's website.

+* You should expect to constantly revise both over the course of the semester as needed.